Birkot hashachar

-The order of the blessings is not defined by halakha and may vary in each siddur, but is generally based on the order of activities customary upon arising.
+The order of the blessings is not defined by Halakha and may vary by siddur but is generally based on the order of activities customary upon arising.

 The blessings

 Al netilat yadayim

 This blessing represents the cleanliness of one's hands following ritual defilement.
+It is recited before Shacharit, as well as after using the restroom throughout the day.

-Asher yatzar
+Asher Yatzar

 This is a blessing regarding the workings of one's body.
-It is also recited each time following one's urination or defecation.
+It is also recited after urination or defecation after washing one's hands and exiting the restroom.

-Elohai neshama
+Elohai Neshama

-This paragraph represents thanks to God for the return of one's soul.
+This paragraph represents thanks to God for the return of one's soul after sleeping.
 When one sleeps, the soul departs the body.
-This state is referred to as a "semi-death."
+This state is referred to as a "semi-death" in tractate Berakhot 57b:13–14.
 Upon awakening, the body is reunited with the soul.